Outcome statement

-The governing body* must lead a culture of quality, safety and inclusion that supports older people receiving aged care services by focussing on continuous improvement*, embracing diversity* and prioritising the safety, health and wellbeing* of older people.
+The governing body must lead a culture of quality, safety and inclusion that supports individuals accessing quality funded aged care services by focussing on continuous improvement, embracing diversity and prioritising the safety, health and wellbeing of individuals.

 Actions